Hades1295/Hades1295/README.md

 - 👋 Hi, I’m Shreyash aka @Hades1295
 - :briefcase: Software Engineer at Focalworks.in
 - :office: Currently Working on Nest, Next, Magento 2 Framework,Javscript
-- :school: Currently Learning Data structure and Algorithm Along with Graphql and Laravel
+- :school: Currently Learning Data structure and Algorithm Along with React, and Newer Technologies
 - 👀 I’m interested in Ecommerce, API's, Javascript
 - 🌱 I’m currently learning Solving DS And Alogrithm Problems,Problem Solving Techniques ,Graphql and Laravel
 - 🖤 Have Fascination About API'S :love_you_gesture: